aggregat4/dendriform/JOURNAL.md

 Stalled on the keyboard event stuff while defining some interfaces that the various actions would require to interact with the tree because I observed some bugs in our node moving.
 When moving a node over a child and then across that child to a different parent, then a duplicate node would appear on the original parent when reloading the tree.
 This was due to the reparenting logic in the repository-eventlog not actually deleting the moved node from the sequence of the original parent when moving it down.

 Fixed a further bug where moving in the same parent was causing the position to be wrong, we were not calculating our logoot offsets correctly.

+## 15.2.2019

+Over the weekend I moved all the keyboard triggered actions out of `tree-component.ts` in to `tree-actions.ts` where they now have declarative and sometimes semantic triggers which should improve cross platform compatibility and reduce maintenance efforts.

+Still not quite entirely happy with the system: registering the trigger is extremely verbose, we could benefit from a mini syntax to define the triggers and the individual handlers need too many dependencies.
+Many of them don't need all the tree bits and command handlers.
+Not sure if that is a problem or not.